App Comparisons

 WhatsApp introduced Communities in 2022, allowing organizations to link multiple groups under one umbrella.
 A community can contain up to 50 groups and support up to 5,000 members in a community-wide announcement channel.

-Broadcast lists allow one-to-many messaging without creating a group — useful for businesses or community organizers.
-For teams and organizations using chat for work, our article on how group chats are changing team collaboration covers these dynamics in more detail.
+Broadcast lists allow one-to-many messaging without creating a group.
+This is useful for businesses and community organizers who need to reach many people without the noise of a full group chat.
+For teams using chat for work, our article on how group chats are changing team collaboration covers these dynamics in more detail.

 WhatsApp users send over 100 billion messages per day, according to Statista’s messaging volume data.
 That volume reflects its dominance as a daily communication tool across personal, family, and business contexts.